OrientorM/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-c on pointers strings and arrays
+more pointers and strings in C